Loss Control Insights

 Applications have been reviewed and candidates interviewed—now it’s time for the final step of the hiring process.
 This familiar routine includes various background checks, drug testing and other post-offer, pre-hire paperwork.

 Background screening processes are crucial to making good hiring decisions that will not jeopardize your company.
 Quality background checks can help ensure that a candidate did not lie about an important component of their resume.
 A CareerBuilder survey estimates that 58% of employers have caught a resume falsehood.
 And hiring and training new employees is not a cheap or easy process—Right Management reports that the average cost of a bad hire is at least three times the employee’s salary.
-For more information on why you should be performing background screenings, check out A Case for Background Checks.

 Why Getting Help Makes Sense